bsccf/Uni-notes/Mathematics for Engineering and the Environment/13U Statistics 1/finding the number of combinations.md

 #### Example
-> Find the number of combinations of
+> Find the number of combinations of throwing a hypothetical 3 sided coin twice where .

 $\frac{3!}{ 2!
 (3-2)! } = 3$